• Skip to primary navigation

 • 📖 Recipe

-For me, stew is another cozy wintertime dish just right for cold drizzly days, when you want something on the back of stove simmering away that does not need tending every few minutes.
-A long slow simmer will let you spend quality time with family… or catch up on chores… or reading… and it scents the whole house with savory home cooked goodness.
+This chunky beef stew is a cozy, comforting dish just right for cold drizzly days, when you want something on the back of the stove simmering away that does not need tending every few minutes.

-But…to make a good beef stew takes time.
-Not so much prep time and standing over the stove time…but cooking time.
-There are some dishes that really benefit from long slow cooking.
-Like tomato based pasta sauces and pot roast, stew is one of those dishes.
-Unfortunately, our lives have gotten so busy in these times, Sunday is often the only day we have that we can afford the time of a slow cooked meal.
+Like tomato-based pasta sauces and pot roast, beef stew is one of those dishes.
+Unfortunately, our lives have gotten so busy in these times, Sunday is often the only day we have that we can afford the time of a long slow-cooked meal.

-Now, it does take more than love to make a good dish… so let me share with you my secrets to making the best stew!
+Now, it does take more than love to make a good dish… so let me share with you my secrets to making the best beef stew!

 Three Secrets to Making the Best Beef Stew